Khalleud/Challenge/README.md

 ## Future iterations

-- test validation function and utils functions
-- handle errors inside validation function to output clear messages about validation error
+- handle errors inside validation function to throw clear messages about validation error
-- add type in classes to distinguish
 - change config class to interface
-- detail classes to handle unit methods and attributes more specifically
+- detail classes to handle unit methods and properties more specifically